People Analytics for Human Resources

 What is HR Analytics?

-HR analytics is a growing initiative for most HR departments.
+HR analytics refers to a specific area of analytics where data analysis is used to help managers, leaders and executives make logical decisions about their workforce.
 As the cost of the workforce increases and becomes a larger percentage of revenue, CFOs and CEOs are looking to create an increased return on their investment in people.
 It has become crucial that HR departments move away from the old approach of gut feel decision-making.

 What are the Benefits of HR Analytics?